georgehara/Arca/README.md

 * `IGlobalInstanceProvider` from the `Abstractions.DependencyInjection` package, only during the configuration phase
 * `IMiddlewareRegistry` from the `Abstractions.Specialized` package

-When using the `AddDependencies` manager extension method from the `Implementations.ForMicrosoft` package, the following instances (per container) are added to the instantiation registry (`IServiceCollection`), to be retrieved through the parameters of the constructors of classes or through the instance provider (`IServiceProvider`):
+When using the `AddDependencies` manager extension method from the `Implementations.ForMicrosoft` package, the following instances (per container) are added to the instantiation registry (`IInstantiationRegistry` - `IServiceCollection`), to be retrieved through the parameters of the constructors of classes or through the instance provider (`IInstanceProvider` / `IServiceProvider`):
 * `IExtensionDependencyProvider` from the `Abstractions.Core` package
 * `IDependencyInjectionProxy` from the `Abstractions.DependencyInjection` package
 * `ISpecializedProxy` from the `Abstractions.Specialized` package